OpenFreeEnergy/IndustryBenchmarks2024/docs/source/private/overview.rst

 How the datasets are prepared is fully up to you.
 We encourage that use lessons learnt from the public set :ref:`input preparation step <input-preparation>` as a guide on how to prepare systems for use with OpenFE.
 We expect that you will have a PDB for your protein, an SDF for your ligands, and optionally another SDF for your cofactors.
+We encourage you to use the :ref:`input validation script <input-validation>` to check that your inputs are ready for use with OpenFE.

 The only additional requirements for dataset preparations are:

 * Any ligand names should be anonymised.
-The OpenFE data gathering scripts will assume names to be anonymous.
+The OpenFE data gathering scripts will not modify existing names, instead assuming them to be anonymous.
-* If possible, you record any methods used in dataset preparation, as suitable for the SI of a journal publication.
+* If possible, you should record any methods used in dataset preparation, as suitable for the SI of a journal publication.

 Running OpenFE Simulations